Audoleon: Basileus of Paeonia

-In 294, Demetrius was proclaimed king by the Macedonians at Larissa following his murder of Cassander's son, Alexander V. Nearby rulers, such as the Epirote king Pyrrhus and the Diadochos Lysimachus, were hostile to Demetrius' ambitions and formed a coalition against him, to which Audoleon participated.
+In 294, Demetrius was proclaimed king by the Macedonians at Larissa following his murder of Cassander's son, Alexander V.

+Nearby rulers, such as the Epirote king Pyrrhus and the Diadochos Lysimachus, were hostile to Demetrius' ambitions and formed a coalition against him, to which Audoleon participated.

+Alliance with Athens

 In 287, Athens, which had been under Antigonid domination since 307, revolted and Demetrius blockaded the city from Piraeus, their principal port, in an effort to starve them into submission.
 In the spring of 284, the city received a gift of 7,500 medimnoi of wheat from Audoleon and 15,000 medimnoi from Spartokos III, king of the Bosporan Kingdom.
 (Note: A medimnos of grain weighed roughly 40 kilograms.
 Therefore, 7,500 medimnoi weighed approximately 300,000kg.
 Audoleon's gift was likely then transported in at least two ships to alternative harbors far from Piraeus.)

 A later inscription records that Audoleon was honored by the Athenians with not only citizenship for himself and his descendants, but also a golden wreath and a bronze equestrian statue in the Agora.
 His courtier was also honored for his efforts in delivering the grain.
 This is the last mention of Audoleon before his death in 285 or 284 BC.

+Aftermath

 Audoleon had at least three children with an unknown spouse: Ariston, Leon, and a daughter.
 His daughter, who remains unnamed in the sources, married Pyrrhus in a bid by the Epirote king to secure the support of nearby barbarians like the Paeonians.